Zasilkovna/WooCommerce/ai-docs/architecture.md

 A failure of the Packeta API stops the step and writes the fault to the order and to the log [VERIFY: src/Packetery/Module/Order/PacketSubmitter.php#submitPacket].

+## woocommerce: runtime flows of the carrier list and the label print

+woocommerce runs two more flows that cross several modules.
+The first one keeps the carrier list current.
+A scheduled job downloads the feed of the shop [VERIFY: src/Packetery/Module/Carrier/Downloader.php#run], the update validates every carrier of the answer and writes the differences to the carrier table [VERIFY: src/Packetery/Module/Carrier/Updater.php#carriers_mapper], a carrier that the feed no longer holds gets the deleted flag [VERIFY: src/Packetery/Module/Carrier/Repository.php#set_as_deleted], and a carrier without a generated shipping method class gets one [VERIFY: src/Packetery/Module/Shipping/ShippingMethodGenerator.php#generateClass].
+The checkout then offers the new carrier as soon as the shop activates it in a zone [VERIFY: src/Packetery/Module/Shipping/ShippingProvider.php#getSortedCachedMethods].

+The second flow prints the labels of selected orders:

+1. The administrator selects orders in the grid and starts a bulk action [VERIFY: src/Packetery/Module/Order/BulkActions.php#handleActions]
+2. The print page reads the label format and the offset of the sheet [VERIFY: src/Packetery/Module/Labels/LabelPrintParametersService.php#getLabelFormat]
+3. For a carrier label the plugin first reads the courier number of each packet from Packeta [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php#getPacketaPacketIdsWithCourierNumbers]
+4. The page asks Packeta for the label document and sends it to the browser as PDF [VERIFY: src/Packetery/Module/Order/LabelPrint.php#requestPacketaLabels]
+5. A failed carrier label falls back to the Packeta label when the shop allows it [VERIFY: src/Packetery/Module/Order/LabelPrint.php#getResponse]

+The handover protocol follows the same shape: it creates a shipment of the selected packets and reads its barcode [VERIFY: src/Packetery/Module/Order/CollectionPrint.php#requestShipment].
+The checkout of the customer is part of the order flow above, because every step of it ends in the order.

 ## woocommerce: authentication and authorisation

 woocommerce authenticates the shop against Packeta with the API password of the account, and it